 This isn’t an easy case.
 For starters, I’ve never advocated a full refund for kitchen cabinets.
 The installation was done by a third party, adding an extra layer of complexity.
 Also, the Home Depot five-year warranty says the company can “repair, replace or refund” and that it gets to choose.

-One thing is certain: Leasca’s kitchen is falling apart, and she needs someone to fix it.
+One thing is certain: Leasca’s kitchen is falling apart (not as badly as in the illustration above this story, but you get the idea).
+She needs someone to fix it.

 It’s time to open the door to the world of kitchen cabinets.
 I’ll run through the costs for installing cabinets and their refundability.
 We’ll explore Leasca’s case and find out what her rights are and what she could have done to resolve this problem.
 And I’ll tell you the surprising thing Home Depot did when I asked about her complaint.

 What does Home Depot charge to install cabinets?

 It depends on the size of the job.
 Home Depot estimates that installing cabinets is $69 to $119 per linear foot.
 Leasca spent $4,762 on cabinet installation out of her $17,822 order.